bkg2018/Bluety/docs/03-Preparing.md

 <LI> when evrything looks correct only, solder the other legs as usual</LI>
 <LI> complete the first leg soldering with more solder</TD></TR></TABLE>

-If you sodler all legs immediately, it will be difficult if not impossible to fix a mistake like a LED or a switch soldered the wrong way.
+If you solder all legs immediately, it will be difficult if not impossible to fix a mistake like a LED or a switch soldered the wrong way.
 Having only one leg soldered also helps to tune components alignment before final soldering.

 I recommend this method particularly for the front panel components which must be carefully aligned.